Molecular diversity as a biosignature: Diversity as a framework for life detection

-This approach offers a promising strategy for detecting life beyond Earth.
+The diversity approach offers a promising strategy for detecting life beyond Earth.
 Current biosignature detection efforts on Europa, Enceladus, and Mars are constrained by precisely these limitations.
 To date, no mission has included an instrument capable of assessing chirality in complex organics, and isotopic analysis is typically limited to small volatiles.
-On \textit{Europa Clipper},\cite{vance2023investigating} the \textit{MAss Spectrometer for Planetary EXploration} (MASPEX)\cite{waite2024maspex} will measure molecular abundances in gases in Europa’s exosphere or potential plumes, and the \textit{SUrface Dust Analyzer} (SUDA)\cite{kempf2025suda} will analyze surface-ejected particles, but neither can resolve stereochemistry or compound-specific isotopes.
-Proposed instruments for Enceladus may overcome some of these limitations.\cite{mackenzie2022science, mousis2022moonraker} On Mars, the \textit{Sample Analysis at Mars} (SAM) instrument aboard the \textit{Curiosity} rover\cite{mahaffy2012sample} can detect volatile organics and measure isotopic ratios in simple species, but not chirality or complex molecular patterns.
-The delayed \textit{ExoMars} mission is expected to carry the first in situ chiral-capable instrument---\textit{Mars Organic Molecule Analyzer} (MOMA),\cite{goesmann2017mars} and the \textit{Mars Sample Return} campaign \cite{muirhead2020mars} may eventually allow biosignature analysis in returned samples, although timelines remain uncertain.

-In this context, diversity analysis offers a tractable, instrument-agnostic framework that is compatible with current and upcoming datasets.
-It is scale-invariant and requires only the relative abundances of molecules within a coherent molecular family.
-These values can be derived from mass spectrometry, spectroscopy, electrophoretic separation, or any other method capable of quantifying organic species.\cite{chan2019deciphering}
+On \textit{Europa Clipper},\cite{vance2023investigating} the \textit{MAss Spectrometer for Planetary EXploration} (MASPEX)\cite{waite2024maspex} will measure molecular abundances in gases in Europa’s exosphere or potential plumes, and the \textit{SUrface Dust Analyzer} (SUDA)\cite{kempf2025suda} will analyze surface-ejected particles, but neither can reliably resolve stereochemistry or compound-specific isotopes.
+Proposed instruments for Enceladus may overcome some of these limitations.\cite{mackenzie2022science, mousis2022moonraker} On Mars, the \textit{Sample Analysis at Mars} (SAM) instrument aboard the \textit{Curiosity} rover\cite{mahaffy2012sample} can detect volatile organics and measure isotopic ratios in simple species, but neither chirality nor complex molecular patterns.
+The delayed \textit{ExoMars} mission is expected to carry the first in situ chiral-capable instrument---\textit{Mars Organic Molecule Analyzer} (MOMA).\cite{goesmann2017mars} In this context, diversity analysis offers a tractable, instrument-agnostic framework compatible with current and upcoming datasets that requires only relative abundances of molecules within a coherent molecular family.
+These can be measured by mass spectrometry, spectroscopy, electrophoresis, or other methods.\cite{chan2019deciphering}